Past-release archive of Microsoft Cloud App Security

 - Office 365 activity is now monitored for high-download rates.
-If the Office 365 download rate is much higher than your organization's, or a specific user's, normal download rate, an Anomaly Detection alert will be triggered.
+If the Office 365 download rate is much higher than your organization's, or a specific user's, normal download rate, an Anomaly Detection alert is triggered.

 - Cloud App Security is now compatible with the new Dropbox Secure Sharing functionality API.

-- Improvements were made to add details to the Discovery log parsing errors, including: No cloud related transactions, All events are outdated, Corrupted file, Log format does not match.
+- Improvements were made to add details to the Discovery log parsing errors, including: No cloud-related transactions, All events are outdated, Corrupted file, Log format doesn't match.

 - The Activity log date filter was improved; it now includes the ability to filter by time.